pripg/twitterclon/README.md

 # twitterclon
 Hello!
-Here is a project in HTML, CSS and PHP (front and backend).
+Here is a project in HTML, CSS and PHP (frontend).